-The CivCity Initiative is committed to partnering with other local organizations to achieve our goals.
-Here's a sampling of our current and past partnerships & projects:
+The CivCity Initiative partnered with other local organizations to achieve our goals.
+Here's a sampling of our past partnerships & projects:

 Ann Arbor Votes!
-This online voter resource – at AnnArborVotes.org – focuses on local elections, including candidates and ballot proposals.
-This site also provides basic information about how to register, how to vote absentee, and where to go on Election Day.
+This online voter resource – at AnnArborVotes.org – focused on local elections, including candidates and ballot proposals.
+This site also provided basic information about how to register, how to vote absentee, and where to go on Election Day.
 It also features a glossary of election terms, a photo gallery and more.
-Check it out!

-Civic Matters with WEMU 89.1: Starting in July 2017, CivCity founder Mary Morgan talks with WEMU's David Fair each Monday morning at 7:50 a.m. and 9:50 a.m. during NPR's Morning Edition, providing civic news, analysis, commentary and explaining various ways that residents can become more engaged.
-Click here to listen to the current conversation and Civic Matters archives!
+Civic Matters with WEMU 89.1: From July 2017 until November 2018, CivCity founder Mary Morgan talked with WEMU's David Fair each Monday morning at 7:50 a.m. and 9:50 a.m. during NPR's Morning Edition, providing civic news, analysis, commentary and explaining various ways that residents can become more engaged.
+Click here to listen to the Civic Matters archives.

-Ann Arbor District Library: In the AADL's Summer Game, CivCity has a series of badges that players can earn by doing civic-related activities, such as attending local government meetings, exploring AnnArborVotes.org and more.
+Ann Arbor District Library: The AADL's Summer Game from 2015-2017 featured a CivCity series of badges that players earned by doing civic-related activities, such as attending local government meetings, exploring AnnArborVotes.org and more.
 Thousands of CivCity badges have been awarded!

-Columns on Civic Issues: CivCity founder Mary Morgan, harkening back to her journalism roots, is filling in the gaps of our community's news coverage by publishing occasional columns on important civic issues.
-Click here to check out her reports, and follow her on Medium for updates.
+Columns on Civic Issues: CivCity founder Mary Morgan, harkening back to her journalism roots, filled in the gaps of our community's news coverage by publishing occasional columns on important civic issues.
+Click here to check out her reports.

-CivCity on Social Media: On Twitter – @A2CivCity – we post notices of public meetings along with agendas, when available.
-We also highlight community forums and other items of civic interest.
-Check us out on Facebook and Instagram too!
-We're also posting election-related info on Twitter at @AnnArborVotes and on the Ann Arbor Votes Facebook page.
+CivCity on Social Media: On Twitter – @A2CivCity – we posted notices of public meetings along with agendas, when available.
+We also highlighted community forums and other items of civic interest.
+CivCity also informed residents on Facebook and Instagram., and posted election-related info on Twitter at @AnnArborVotes and on the Ann Arbor Votes Facebook page.

 July 4th Parade: CivCity volunteers set up a soapbox at the corner of Main and Liberty during the 2017 Ann Arbor July 4th Parade.
 Kids read excerpts from the Declaration of Independence and Bill of Rights, while other volunteers passed out pocket Constitutions to parade-goers.